 - Bristol Doctoral College - support, training and events for research students

 - Bristol International Student Centre (BISC) - an external charity with a Christian ethos open to all students.

 If you experience or witness incidents of racism, prejudice, or harassment, please report this as unacceptable behaviour:

 - You can report anonymously, or give your name and receive follow up contact and support.
 Our reporting unacceptable behaviour page explains more about how to make a report and what will happen next

 - Contact the police (by visiting your local police station or by phone)

 - Contact SARI for free, confidential support

-- If you are affected by this in any way you can access our wellbeing support 24/7 from anywhere, or if you prefer you can access culturally appropriate counselling for Black, Asian and Minority Ethnic students.
+- Get wellbeing support, or access culturally appropriate counselling for Black, Asian and Minority Ethnic students

 Postgraduate Research students can also: